 The paper is organized as follows.
-Section 2 presents the standard Particle Filter and the data fusion scheme.
+Section 2 explains the standard Particle Filter (Sequential Monte Carlo algorithm) and data fusion from different sources.
 Section 3 describes the algorithms that make the perspective correction and data fusion tracker based on color and motion.
-This section also presents motion models and a manner to weight the particles extracting information of color and motion from images, based on the work of Pérez et al. (2004, 2002).
+This section also presents motion models and a manner to weight the particles extracting information of color and motion from images, based on the work of (Pérez et al., 2004, 2002).
 Section 4 presents and discuss a experiment with the terrain mobile robot Pioneer P3-AT and compare the trajectory computed by its sensors and the tracked through the image sequence.